-- ❖ 23 students passed Madhyamik Examination in the period of 2017-2018. - ❖ 28 Preschool children have been mainstreamed in age specific classes at government schools. - 10 youths from Makaltala completed the driving training and got individual licenses, training cost subsidy from government project. - 06 youths girls from Makaltala completed beautician course and works in popular parlors which was linked by DAS. - Few Local donors have liked our programmes and frequently joined us by donated money, usable equipments and also gave free services.
+- 23 students passed the Madhyamik Examination in the period of 2017-2018. - 28 Preschool children have been mainstreamed in age specific classes at government schools. - 10 youths from Makaltala completed the driving training and got individual licenses, training cost subsidy from government projects. - 6 youths from Makaltala completed a beautician course and worked in popular parlors which were arranged by DAS. - Few Local donors have liked our programmes and frequently joined us by donated money, usable equipment and also gave free services.